panteliic/voro/README.md

 - Card checkout is a local/demo payment flow until a payment processor is connected.
 - Cash orders retain the tendered amount and calculated change for the driver.
 - Map tiles and driving routes require network access to OpenStreetMap and the public OSRM service.
-- See [CHANGELOG.md](./CHANGELOG.md) for the project milestone history.

 ## Author